LuckyHyena/DnD/homebrew/5e_reference.md

 >
 > Creatures that aren't _immobile_ are **able to move**.
 >
-> Creatures are _immobile_ if: they are grappled, paralyzed, petrified, stunned, unconscious, their speed is `0`, or any other effect is preventing them from moving.
+> Creatures are __immobile__ if their speed is `0` or any effect is preventing them from moving, including: being grappled, paralyzed, petrified, stunned, or unconscious.
+>
+> #### Evade
+> To *evade* means "take no damage on any single successful Dexterity saving throw, or half damage on a failed save".
 >
 > #### Movement [__*Speed Penalties*__](#movement-speed-penalties-1):
 >